Starts in:

 Coralville, IA

-Dr. Michael Pentella is a Clinical Professor at the University of Iowa, College of Public Health and Director of the Iowa State Hygienic Laboratory.
+Dr. Pentella is a Clinical Professor at the University of Iowa, College of Public Health and Director of the Iowa State Hygienic Laboratory.
 His experience spans over forty years in clinical microbiology and public health laboratories.
-He is certified as an American Board of Medical Microbiology Diplomate, a specialist in microbiology through the American Society for Clinical Pathology, and certified in infection control through the Association of Professionals in Infection Control.
-Dr. Pentella is a member of the Association of Public Health Laboratories (APHL) Biosafety Committee, Antibiotic Resistance Lab Workgroup, the APHL Infectious Disease Committee, and the APHL Respiratory Viruses Subcommittee.
+He is certified as an American Board of Medical Microbiology Diplomate, a specialist in microbiology through the American Society for Clinical Pathology and certified in infection control through the Association of Professionals in Infection Control.
+Dr. Pentella is a member of the APHL Biosafety and Biosecurity Committee, Antibiotic Resistance Lab Workgroup, the Infectious Disease Committee, and the Respiratory Viruses Subcommittee.
 He has made several contributions that have improved the practice of clinical microbiology and biosafety.
 He has written over 50 articles and twenty book chapters.

 Erin Bowles, BS, MT(ASCP)Erin Bowles, BS, MT(ASCP)